CSIS-iLab/india-states/_analysis/states-update-april-19-2023.md

 is_analysis: true
 content_type: analysis
 title: 'States Update: April 19, 2023'
-date: 2023-04-12 04:00:00 +0000
+date: 2023-04-19 04:00:00 +0000
 tags: []
-excerpt: Telangana amends its Shops and Establishments Act to allow 24x7 business;
-  Gujarat announces a tariff hike for sourcing electricity through open access; Delhi announces the extension of its power subsidy scheme till April 2024; Chhattisgarh introduces the State Women Entrepreneurship Policy 2023-28; and more.
+excerpt: 'Tamil Nadu bans online gambling in the state; Asian Development Bank (ADB) and Tata Power Delhi Distribution Limited sign an agreement to improve the electricity distribution network in the city; Delhi Electricity Regulatory Commission (DERC) revises its renewable purchase obligations (RPO) and compliance regulations; Ministry of Power releases the 2021-22 State Energy Efficiency Index; and more. '
 states: []
 sectors: []
 subsectors: []